Insuring State Property, Officials and Employees.

 (b) The minimum amount of insurance that will be required under subsection (a) of this section is one million dollars ($1,000,000) per occurrence and two million dollars ($2,000,000) aggregate per occurrence.

-(c) The North Carolina Global TransPark Authority shall notify the Commissioner of Insurance in writing that the Authority is entering into a contract or modifying a contract for which the exemption under this section would apply at least 30 days prior to entering into or modifying that contract.
-The Authority shall consult with the Commissioner of Insurance regarding the adequacy of insurance for fire losses required by this section during this period.
+(c) The North Carolina Global TransPark Authority shall notify the Office of the State Fire Marshal in writing that the Authority is entering into a contract or modifying a contract for which the exemption under this section would apply at least 30 days prior to entering into or modifying that contract.
+The Authority shall consult with the Office of the State Fire Marshal regarding the adequacy of insurance for fire losses required by this section during this period.
 (2020-90, s.
-2.1.)
+2.1; 2024-1, s.
+6.4(a).)

 § 58-31-5.
 Appropriations; fund to pay administrative expenses.